open-data/oc_search/README.md

 # Open Canada Solr Search #

-Open Canada Solr Search (OCS) is a Django 3.0 application that uses Solr 8.x to provide a customizable search interface for the Open Canada data catalog and the proactive disclosure data.
+Open Canada Solr Search (OCSS) is a Django 3.0 application that uses Solr 8.x to provide a customizable search interface for the Open Canada data catalog and the proactive disclosure data.
 OCS provides a standard web interface into Solr cores .

+OCSS also supports an optional Geospatial data viewer based on [FGP's RAMP2 viewer](https://github.com/fgpv-vpgf/fgpv-vpgf/).

 ## Installing OCS from Source